How to get the diagnostic

-The diagnostic information can be simultaneously retrieved using different tools: iVA, ifm3d API, etc.
+The diagnostic information can be simultaneously retrieved using different tools: iVA, ifm3d API, etc. It is also useful to monitor the state of the LEDs, as they indicate the potential presence of errors.

 With the ifm Vision Assistant